That’s according to a new study authored by Liuba Belkin

 "Thus, if an organisation perpetuates the 'always on' culture it may prevent employees from fully disengaging from work eventually leading to chronic stress," said Belkin.

-The authors urge managers to combat this issue by coming up with programs that could help employees detach.
+urge managers to combat this issue by coming up with programs that could help employees detach.

 For instance, staff could have email-free workdays or have a rotating schedule on replying to emails after work to help manage work-life balance.